-Terms of Persons Filling Vacancies Created by Resignations
+Filling Vacancies Created by Inability to Serve

-A Regional Vice President elected to fill a vacancy resulting from resignation will serve a four-year term regardless of the amount of time remaining on the previous person's term.
-A replacement Director-at-Large will serve until the end of the next annual conference.
+If a Regional Vice President is unable to serve, a new Regional Vice President will be elected as soon as possible and will serve a four-year term regardless of the amount of time remaining on the previous person's term.
+If a Director-at-Large is unable to serve, the procedure for electing a replacement will be started at the Board meeting at the Annual Conference; the Director-at-Large will serve a four-year term regardless of the amount of time remaining on the previous person's term.